ditwoo/batteries/README.md

 <li> check metric on test set and compare it with validation score </li>

-<li> go to 1 and try to improve score on local validation and test set </li>
+<li> go to 1 and try to improve score on validation and test sets </li>

 </ol>